-This process has been very successful with 2,862 properties delivered to date.
-Homes have been delivered via sale or lease to local authorities or approved housing bodies, or direct sale to NARPS.
-A further 135 properties are currently under consideration by local authorities and approved housing bodies.
+This process has been very successful with 2,997 homes delivered to date providing housing for 9,000 people.
+Homes have been delivered via sale or lease to local authorities, approved housing bodies, the Land Development Agency, or via direct sale to NARPS.